CTMQ

 (The food at Bernard’s was excellent!)

-10. The Dinosaur Place at Nature’s Art, Montville
+10. The Dinosaur Place at Nature’s Art Village, Montville

-If your situation includes children, then The Dinosaur Place is pretty darn cool.
-Cool enough to slot in at number 10 on this list.
+However, if your situation includes children, then The Dinosaur Place is pretty darn cool.
+Cool enough to slot in at number 10 on this my.
 And cool enough that we’ve taken our boys three times over three successive summers.
 The core of the place is really well done.
-As far as we’re concerned, that’s the waterpark, playground, and the dinosaur stuff.
+As far as we’re concerned, that’s the splash pad park, playground, and the dinosaur stuff.
 Our family of four gets all of that for about 100 bucks.
-There are all sorts of “add-on’s” if you’re so inclined.
+There are all sorts of “add-ons” if you’re so inclined.

 We’ve never been so inclined.
 Here’s the thing – the boys loved this place.
-The splashpad is huge, the playground is very unique and expansive, and the dinosaur trail is way, way less cheesy than I would have guessed it to be.
+The splash pad is huge, the playground is very unique and fun, and the dinosaur trail is way, way less cheesy than I would have guessed it to be.
 I found it informative, interesting, and artistically impressive.

-I’m excited to revisit the Cushing Center with my younger son Calvin someday soon.
-He just wants to see brains.
+I was excited to revisit the Cushing Center with my younger son Calvin eight years after my initial visit with Hoang.
+He just wanted to see brains.
 And what better place to go see brains than a place that specializes in brains?

 That’s what I said when Hoang and I took a vacation day for her birthday and headed to New Haven for an afternoon of brains and fetal skeletons and all sorts of fun stuff like that at Yale.
 The Cushing Center is in the basement of the Yale Medical Library.

-The Cushing Center is professionally designed and presented in a very interesting and informative way.
-It is certainly NOT all about brains.
+The Center is professionally designed and presented in a very interesting and informative way and it is certainly not all about brains.
 Far from it.
 Owing to Dr. Cushing’s expansive interests (and capacity to purchase and collect rare artifacts), this is truly a museum of medical history and art.
 I would understand if this isn’t your cup of tea, but if you’re remotely interested in what’s going on inside that head of yours, I highly recommend a visit.

 8. Finnish-American Heritage Society Museum, Canterbury